ictu-software-engineering/object-oriented-software-development-methodology/Chapter-4-Sequence-Diagram/README.md

 3. Khi chúng ta nói chuyện về sơ đồ trình tự thì nó có tên là message

 ``
-Messages, methods, functions, operations, verbs, and controllers—these are all basically different versions of the same thing: the behavior that you allocate to a class (via sequence diagramming) and even- tually implement and test.
+Messages, methods, functions, operations, verbs, and controllers—these are all basically different versions of the same thing: the behavior that you allocate to a class (via sequence diagramming) and eventually implement and test.
 ``